sultanul-ovi/ML_DL_Notes/README.md

 model.fit(X_train, y_train)
 predictions = model.predict(X_test)
 ```
+- **When to Use**: Suitable for modeling non-linear relationships.
+Useful in cases where the relationship between variables is curvilinear.
+- **When Not to Use**: Avoid for simple linear relationships.
+Can lead to overfitting if the polynomial degree is set too high.

 ## Support Vector Regression (SVR)

-SVR uses the same principles as SVM for classification but is applied to regression problems.
-It tries to fit the error within a certain threshold and can be effective in high-dimensional spaces.
-- **When to Use**: Effective in high-dimensional spaces and for datasets with non-linear relationships.
-Robust against outliers.
-- **When Not to Use**: Not ideal for very large datasets as it can become computationally intensive.
-Performance can significantly depend on the correct kernel choice.

-#### Implementation
+**How It Works:** SVR applies the principles of Support Vector Machines (SVM) to regression problems.
+It focuses on fitting as many instances as possible within a certain threshold (epsilon) from the actual value, while also trying to minimize model complexity.
+The core idea is to find a function (linear or non-linear) that has at most an ε deviation from the actual values for all the training data, and at the same time is as flat as possible.
 ```python
 from sklearn.svm import SVR
 from sklearn.model_selection import train_test_split